 Steven Spielberg chooses the Toronto Film Festival to premiere “The Fabelmans”

-Toronto (Canada), Jul 22 (EFE).- The latest film by American director Steven Spielberg, “The Fabelmans”, a drama inspired by his childhood, will be world premiered at the Toronto International Film Festival (TIFF) to be held in the Canadian city from September 8 to 18.
+Toronto Canada) – The latest film by American director Steven Spielberg, “The Fabelmans”, a drama inspired by his childhood, will have its world premiere at the Toronto International Film Festival (TIFF) to be held in the Canadian city from September 8 to 18.

 Although TIFF is one of the most important film festivals in the world, it is the first time that a Spielberg film has been screened at the Canadian show.